mysterycodesociety/sinatra-app/serve_your_data.md

 Let's see it in action.

 1. Run a sinatra server.
 In terminal, type in the following command and notice the output.
-Follow the link provided by Cloud 9 to get to your domain.
+Open your web browser and go to http://localhost:4567.

 ```
  $ rake serve